The Poetry Society

 The Poetry Society is a membership organisation, open to all, whose stated aim is "to promote the study, use and enjoyment of poetry".
 The society was founded in London in February 1909 as the Poetry Recital Society, becoming the Poetry Society in 1912.
 Its first president was Lady Margaret Sackville.

-From its current premises in Covent Garden, London, The Poetry Society publishes Poetry Review, Britain's leading poetry magazine.
-Established in 1912, it provides a forum for poems from both new and established poets.
-Its current editor is the poet Emily Berry, who succeeded Maurice Riordan in 2017.
-The magazine's editor from 2005 to 2012 was Fiona Sampson.
+From its current premises in Covent Garden, London, The Poetry Society publishes The Poetry Review, a poetry magazine.
+Established in 1912, its current editor is the poet Wayne Holloway-Smith, who succeeded Emily Berry in 2023.
+Berry herself succeeded Maurice Riordan in 2017.
+Fiona Sampson was the magazine's editor from 2005 to 2012.

-There is a Poetry Café on the ground floor of the Poetry Society's premises, and performance space in the basement, rooms being available for hire.